micmelesse/bert/README.md

 bash scripts/get_wikipedia_dataset.sh
 ```

 Then run pretraining inside our container.
 By default it assume an 8 GPU node with 1000000 steps but you can adjust the number of GPUs and number of steps inside the script.
+Note that this will note give you a fully trained model.
+The original paper trained on 64 TPUs for 1000000 steps.
 ```
 bash scripts/run_model_in_rocm_hvd_docker_with_wikipedia.sh
 ```

-If you want to extract loss over time and other model metrics
+If you want to extract the loss over time and other model metrics use the script below.
+It generates csvs inside the training directory for the loss,examples per second and global steps per seconds.
 ```
 bash scripts/get_bert_model_metrics.py dashboard_train_dir/wikipedia_ba40_seq128/
 ```